With more people working from home due to the coronavirus, some companies have had to adjust how they handle backup and business continuity.

 "Coronavirus is going to change the way we work -- permanently," Staimer said.

-For some businesses, the biggest challenge will be accommodating workers who cannot perform their jobs from home.
+For some businesses, the biggest challenge can be accommodating workers who cannot perform their jobs from home.
 They may include partners or customers, as well as a company's employees.

 KCF Technologies, based in State College, Penn., which manufactures industrial diagnostic equipment, is already invested in endpoint data protection.
 Myron Semack, chief infrastructure architect at KCF, said the company is cloud-centric and many of its workers can work from anywhere.